-From the point of view of interest aroused, a classification of ideas by the number of positive votes received can be the most appropriate one.
+From the point of view the interest aroused, a classification of ideas by the number of positive votes received can be the most appropriate one.
 From this perspective, the main results are:

 - Mobility: New facilities or reconditioning the old ones, easing the relationship with city council tow or parking price managing depending on demand are several successful ideas.